strdak97/Cohere_Technology_Skillbridge/README.md

     + The fourth and final phase of the lab has student take everything learned up until this point and modify the GETFILE program to become utilize multi-threading capabilities along with mutex locks and conditionals.

 # TRACK-201

+This module has students write a "Hello World" application in the C programming language, the catch is that the student needs to have an empty import table.
+This is because the student will be writing their own importer and not use stdin.h or Windows system calls for this assignment.
+This is a research intensive project in which the student is given a baseline information on what to do and where to look, but overall the student is expected to find the resources necessary to complete the assignment on their own.

+Utilizing WinDBG and the resources the student finds across the internet, the student is expected to write their own importer in the C programming language and have the program use printf() to print out the words "Hello World" on the command line.
+The ultimate goal of this module is to have students learn and understand more about Windows processes and how they work, obtain a better understanding of how to manipulate executable files, and develop good research habits on topics they may not fully understand.